2 Kings 3

 Notes

 The instructions in verse 19 to cut down trees, stop up springs, and ruin fields with stones amount to a scorched-earth campaign.
 This seems to conflict with the law in Deuteronomy 20:19-20, which forbids cutting down fruit trees during a siege.
-Some scholars suggest this indicates the severity of divine judgment against Moab, overriding the general law.
-Others note that the Deuteronomic law specifically concerns sieges of Canaanite cities, and this was a punitive campaign against a foreign vassal state.
+Some scholars suggest this reflects the severity of divine judgment against Moab, overriding the general law.
+Others note that the Deuteronomic law specifically concerns sieges of Canaanite cities, whereas this was a punitive campaign against a foreign vassal state.

 Victory and the King of Moab's Sacrifice (vv.
 21-27)